Barham, John Kenneth Interview

 [Break; new subject talking about camping at Māhia]

-Maureen’s clothes were in the caravan and Maureen was talking to the next-door neighbour, and one of my boys came running from the beach to where we were and said, “Hey Dad, a boy’s just had a spear through his foot.”
+Maureen’s clothes were in the caravan and Maureen was talking to the next door neighbour, and one of my boys came running from the beach to where we were and said, “Hey Dad, a boy’s just had a spear through his foot.”
 And what happened was they were on the lagoon spear fishing for flounders, and this boy thought he saw one and he fired his spear – and it went – it was about that long, the spear – right through his heel and come [came] out the other side.
 And I had a station wagon; I thought, ‘Gee, it’ll take too long for an ambulance to come out and pick him up’, so they made a bed for him in the station wagon and they carried him into it.
-And he was conscious all the time, he didn’t pass out.
-But they’d already rung the Wairoa hospital and the doctors and nurses were waiting outside for me to arrive and they took him.
-I don’t know how they took the spear out, I’ve got no idea, but … would’ve been about eighty [eight] years later I was in Napier, in town, and I got a tap on the shoulder.
+He was conscious all the time, he didn’t pass out.
+But they’d already rung the Wairoa hospital and the doctors and nurses were waiting outside for me to arrive and they took him, and I don’t know how they took the spear out, I’ve got no idea, but … would’ve been about eight years later I was in Napier, in town, and I got a tap on my shoulder.
 I turned round, it was this young guy; I said, “I don’t know who you are.”
 “Don’t you remember me?”
 I says, “No, I don’t.”
 He said, “I’m the boy that you took to Wairoa hospital with the spear in my foot.”
 He said, “I just wanted to take you and shout you a drink, if you’d like to come with me.”
 I was grateful …

-That was lovely …
+That was lovely.

 … I was grateful to him.
-Yeah.
-Amazing, eh?
+Yeah … amazing, eh?

 So which part of the Peninsula were you staying at?